Travel advice for Peru

 From travel safety to visa requirements, discover the best tips for visiting Peru

 April is when Peru’s weather and landscapes start to change in interesting ways.
 If you’re planning a trip, it’s good to know what the weather will be like and what local customs to expect.
-Here’s our guide to the weather in Peru in April.
+Here’s our guide to the weather in Peru in April to help you discover Peru with Rough Guides.

 Coastal temperatures remain pleasant (in places like Lima, Paracas National Reserve and Pisco), averaging 73°F (23°C).
 Rainfall is negligible at less than 0.1 inches (2.5 mm).
 The "garúa" fog in Lima starts to dissipate.